sjohner/jhnr.ch/content/blog/setup-timemachine-ubuntu.md

 To make Samba work better with MacOS you can use the [vfs_fruit module](https://www.samba.org/samba/docs/current/man-html/vfs_fruit.8.html).
 It provides enhanced compatibility with Apple SMB clients and interoperability with a Netatalk 3 AFP fileserver.

+vfs_fruit module is part of Virtual FileSystem (VFS) modules.
+You will have to install samba-vfs-modules to make use of the vfs_fruit and other modules that extend the functionality of Samba:
+{{< highlight shell >}}
+sudo apt install samba-vfs-modules
+{{< /highlight >}}

 I ended up with the following working samba configuration.

 {{< highlight yaml >}}